worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 db_init()
 ```

-[Replit's Database](https://docs.replit.com/hosting/database-faq) can be thought of and used as one big Python dictionary that we can access with db.
+[Replit's Database](https://docs.replit.com/hosting/database-faq) can be thought of and used as one big Python dictionary that we can access with `db`.
 Any values we store in `db` will persist between repl restarts.

 We've written a function to initialize the database as we may want to do it again if we need to refresh our data during testing.
 Whenever we initialize our database, we will also create the `content` and `static` directories, which will contain user-uploaded files.